Preference Leakage: A Contamination Problem in LLM-as-a-judge

 Previous studies demonstrate the LLM judges can recognize and thus prefer their own generation~\cite{panickssery2024llm}.
 In this work, we pose a similar question: \textit{Does preference leakage also source from the LLM judges' recognition of their related student models' generation?} To study this, we follow~\citet{panickssery2024llm} to prompt the three judge LLMs and test whether they could recognize their related student models' generation.
 Additionally, we split three student models' generation into training and testing sets, and train a BERT classifier to perform a three-class classification inspired by the previous study on detecting human-AI text \cite{zhang-etal-2024-llm}.
 For student recognition, we follow~\citet{panickssery2024llm} to use both pointwise and pairwise settings.
 Due to the space limitation, more detailed prompting and training settings can be found in Appendix~\ref{Recogniton Analysis Details}.

-\textbf{Judge LLMs do not show good performance in recognizing the generation of their student models.} As the result presented in Table~\ref{tab:recognition}, we find that the recognition performance of each judge LLM in the content of related students is poor, with accuracy around the performance of random guess.
+\textbf{Judge LLMs do not show good performance in recognizing the generation of their student models.} As the result presented in Table~\ref{tab:recognition}, we find that the recognition performance of each judge LLM in the content of related students is poor, with accuracy around the performance of random guesses.
 This suggests that preference leakage is subtler and harder-to-detect for judge LLMs, in contrast to the more obvious egocentric bias.

 \textbf{Certain features embedded in student models through synthetic data.} Although judge LLMs do not perform well in related student recognition, we notice the fine-tuned BERT classification demonstrates a high accuracy score in classifier responses generated by each student model.
 This suggests that certain characteristics—such as style and format—are embedded in the student models through the synthetic responses.
 This finding further supports the existence of preference leakage and lays the groundwork for future research aimed at detecting and preventing it.
 For example, an external detector estimating model-relatedness could provide an auxiliary confidence signal to calibrate or penalize biased judgments.